 In addition to this, throughout history, Slavic and Balkan cultures, as well as Ottoman and Middle Eastern cultures were majorly agrarian, which lead to the not-so-sophisticated “nose-to-tail eating.”
 That’s why in some of these countries, even today you can find dishes that not only feature but even base on the intestines of animals, fat, and even head parts.

 If you ask locals in some of the above-mentioned regions about this tripe soup recipe, they’ll tell you that shkembe chorba is a great natural remedy and the ultimate hangover dish.
 Namely, this soup has the perfect combination of water, salt, vinegar, and fats, all of which are ingredients that can ease up gastrointestinal discomfort that’s often associated with hangover.

 The soup itself has a gelatinous texture (because of the tripe) and this accounts for the soup becoming solid relatively quickly.
 This is why shkembe chorba should always be eaten while it’s really hot.
-Once the dish cools off, it starts to become too jelly, and it develops a very strong and unpleasant smell.
+Once the dish cools off, it starts to become too jelly, and it develops a very strong smell that not everyone finds pleasant.
 Believe it or not, some people can still eat it even like this, but the taste is very different, it’s unusual, and something that I wouldn’t recommend trying.

 If you’re trying to prepare this for lunch/dinner to impress someone, note that your house will have a strong smell for at least a few hours because this tripe soup recipe requires a few hours of boiling.